 HHP 493 SENIOR SEMINAR FOR ATHLETIC TRAINING will offer the student the opportunity to explore topics in athletic training/sports medicine under the direction of the instructor.
 Intensive study, critical examination and analysis of pertinent research will form the basis of the course.
 Seminar work may include individual and/or group investigation of topics, problems, or issues with written and oral presentation.
-This required course is only open to seniors.
+Senior status required.
 3 credits.

 EXPH 494 EXERCISE IN CHRONIC DISEASE is intended to examine the characteristics, physiological responses, and exercise adaptations of individuals with select chronic diseases.
-Includes Parkinson's disease, cardiopulmonary abnormalities, multiple sclerosis, cancer, and metabolic disease/disorders.
+Includes Parkinson's disease, cardiopulmonary abnormalities, multiple sclerosis, cancer, and metabolic disease/ disorders.
 Emphasis will be on basic pathophysiology plus exercise limitations, responses, and adaptations for each disease state.
 Prerequisite: HHP 442.
-3 credits.